jamesarems/nxone/README.md

 # High Availability

-We can configure opennebula as highly available system.
+We can configure nxone as highly available system.
 Please refer "Cluster" section.

 # Networking